• Skip to primary navigation

 Sew your own stylish hair accessories in just 15 minutes by making these simple oversized scrunchies!
 Learn how with this step-by-step sewing tutorial and free downloadable sewing pattern.

-Scrunchies have made a huge comeback over the last few years - and I'm a fan!
-They're cute, casual, and softer on your hair than a regular hair tie.
+Oversized scrunchies have made a huge comeback over the last few years - and I'm a fan!
+Scrunchies are cute, casual, and softer on your hair than a regular hair tie.

 But the latest trend in the scrunchie world?
 Jumbo scrunchies!
 These oversized hair ties will give your everyday outfits a cool, stylish touch without sacrificing comfort.